5 Tips to Strengthen Your Immune System Naturally

 Cold and flu season is reason enough to start thinking of your immune system and how to protect yourself against diseases and infections.
 The stakes are higher this year, though – as the coronavirus pandemic continues to spread all across the United States, people are looking for ways to boost their immune systems and keep their bodies’ defenses as healthy as possible.

-But, is boosting the immune system really possible?
+But is boosting the immune system really possible?
 Experts say the answer is complicated.
 A common misconception surrounding the immune system is that people must ‘boost’ or ‘strengthen’ it to ward off disease.
-However, an exceedingly strong immune system can be just as problematic as a weak one.
+However, an excessively strong immune system can be just as problematic as a weak one.
 An overactive immune system that continually produces too much of an immune response can encourage the body to attack itself.

 Instead, we should strive for a more balanced immune system, one that can identify and attack harmful microorganisms without turning against its own cells and tissues.
 To do so, it’s important to understand that the immune system is a complex and dynamic network of organs, tissues, and cells that work closely together to defend the body against harmful pathogens.

 Certain diet and lifestyle changes – along with key vitamins, minerals, and herbs – are known to positively impact the body’s natural defense mechanism and influence your immune response.

 Each year, more than 480,000 people in the United States die from tobacco-related illnesses.
 That means that smoking kills more than car accidents, guns, illegal drugs, and alcohol combined.
 Smoking cigarettes is also associated with many diseases and leads to acute changes in the immune system.